Updated 4/17/2017 to reflect:

 - Trip Report: Etihad First Class Apartment from Abu Dhabi to New York: Shower and Bathroom

 Getting Citi ThankYou Points to Transfer to Etihad

 The best cards to rack up Etihad miles are the:

-- Citi Prestige® Card: 40,000 bonus ThankYou Points after $4,000 in purchases made with your card in the first 3 months the account is open.
-The card also comes earns 3x points on airfare and hotels and has a host of benefits like lounge access and $250 in free airfare per year.
+- Citi Prestige® Card: 50,000 bonus ThankYou Points after $4,000 in purchases made with your card in the first 3 months the account is open.
+The card also comes earns 5x points on air travel and restaurants and has a host of benefits like lounge access and $250 in free airfare per year.